jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 The specific adapter will likely use an exponential back-off retry policy, which will allow about three attempts to succeed before failing.

 Any exception that is raised from this processing will fail the API call, and that will start another delivery cycle from the queue.

+#### Templating

+In some products, you might want to control the HTML body of emails being sent.

+> In some products you may also want to allow your customers to control their emails.

+Most 3rd party provides support email templating in some capacity or another.

+Emails can be sent either as hardcoded HMTL, or by specifying a collection of "substitutions" that are rendered by the templating engine of the 3rd party provider (e.g., MailGun, Twilio, etc).

 ### Delivery status